SUSHI Tutorial

 Description: "The species of the fish."

-Run SUSHI again (sushi . or sushi build . for SUSHI 3.0).
+Run SUSHI again (sushi build .).
 The count of Extensions should now be 1.

 Step 8: Define a Value Set for Fish Species